devtron-labs/devtron/docs/user-guide/use-cases/connect-expressjs-with-mongodb-database.md

 ## **4. Final Step**

-Check the Expressjs app connected to mongodb database, running successfully by hitting your application url.
+Check the Express.js app connected to MongoDB database, running successfully by hitting your application url.

 The syntax is: `http://<hostname>/<path>/`